Skip to content

 A business impact analysis (BIA) is the process of identifying mission critical systems, determining the maximum outage each business function can endure, and assessing the short-term and long-range impact.

-Here are some of the critical steps to take when conducting a Business Impact Analysis for your company:
+We’ve compiled some of the critical steps to take when conducting a Business Impact Analysis for your company.

 Start by listing the key processes and applications (internal and external) that are necessary to continue critical business functions (CBF).
 Then look for dependencies that may exist between processes and resources.
 If one of your servers goes down, will it knock out the others?
 Are there particular apps that, if inoperable, would render other ones useless?
 This step will help you pinpoint and rank the importance of each process and determine which areas you need to secure around the clock.

-Understand the maximum downtime your company is able to tolerate
+Step 2 — Understand the maximum downtime your company can tolerate

 Once you know what your key processes are, you can assess your maximum tolerable downtime (MTD) or the max time you can withstand the unavailability of the business function.
 Can you get away with 24 hours?
 48?
 72?
 Or would 15 minutes be enough to hurt your productivity and reputation?
 Knowing your MTD will help you determine what your Recovery Time Objective (RTO) should be to get your systems (hardware, software and configuration) restored.